pantamit2003/Movie-Analysis/README.md

 5. From which country has the highest revenue been generated?

-6. How many movies have the minimum budget and how many have the maximum budget?
+6.	which movies have the minimum budget and how many have the maximum budget?

 7. How many movies have the minimum domestic gross and how many have the maximum domestic gross?